saviornt/NexusLite/README.md

 use nexus_lite::Database;

 fn main() -> Result<(), Box<dyn std::error::Error>> {
-  // Open or create a database (auto-creates mydb.db and mydb.wasp) let db = Database::open("mydb.db")?;
+  // Open an existing database (creates mydb.wasp if missing).
+To create both files, use Database::new(Some("mydb.db")). let db = Database::open("mydb.db")?;

   // Create a collection and insert a document